mshafer1/frclabviewtutorials/_tutorials/sensors/roborio/limit-switch/index.md

 ### Wiring

 Connect the Signal and Ground pins from a DIO port to the COM (Common) and either NO (Normally Open) or NC (Normally Closed) terminals on a switch.
-In general choose the NO terminal as that makes the circuit *on* when the switch is *pressed,* and *off* when the switch is *not pressed* which makes the most since to most peoples brain.
+In general choose the NO terminal as that makes the circuit *on* when the switch is *pressed,* and *off* when the switch is *not pressed* which makes the most since to most peoples' brains.
 However, there are some cases when you would want to use the NC terminal.
 For example, in a security system the NC terminal would be preferred since if someone were to cut one of the wires, the circuit would break triggering the system (know there may be even better systems than that).

 It may seem odd to use the Ground pin instead of the 5V pin on the roboRIO but behind the scenes the Signal wire voltage is being pulled high when not connected to anything.
 When the Signal and Ground wires connect, the Signal wire voltage is pulled low more firmly.